-One of our goals at Chateau Montelena is “To bring the vineyard and the vintage to your table.”
+One of our goals at Chateau Montelena: “To bring the vineyard and the vintage to your table.”
 The flavors in the wine represent the fruit of the vineyard and vary from vintage to vintage, depending on the weather conditions during the year.
 Rather than making a “manufactured” wine that tastes exactly the same each year, we allow the wine to express that with which Mother Nature has blessed us.
-We believe this adds to the sense of discovery each time a bottle is opened, and ultimately to the pleasure we receive
+We believe this adds to the sense of discovery each time a bottle is opened.

 Weather Summaries by Year